Milkdromeda-333/makeup-market/DOCS.md

 - Many images dont load.
 Would like to fix that somehow.
 Either by filtering them out, or replacing hte broken link.

+- The way that i implemented my loader gif is if the array is not populated that the componennt renders the loader.
+I need a way to actually render the loader until the get request comes back.
+Same for the results.jsx

 ## To be updated/upgraded/changed

 - add a way to show a certain amount of cards and have a button to render more to the screen